-8.0 Warranty

-Patton's Medical Systems Warranty
+8.0 Warranty Patton's Medical Systems Warranty

 Patton's Medical warrants that all systems to be free of defects in material and workmanship under normal use for a period of twenty-four months from start-up, not to exceed thirty months from date of shipment.
 This warranty covers all necessary parts used in repair as well as all reasonable labor expense.
-Normal consumable parts required for routine scheduled maintenance (such as filters) are not covered under this warranty.
+Normal consumable parts as well as parts requiring calibration as part of routine scheduled maintenance (such as filters, Dewpoint/CO sensors/monitors) are not covered under this warranty.